 With its unique interdisciplinary research opportunities and collegial atmosphere, Brown’s graduate program in Earth, Environmental and Planetary Sciences is rated among the top programs in the world.

-Students have many opportunities to work with a variety of faculty, researchers and scientists, in part through our collaborations with the University’s Environmental Change Initiative (ECI) group, the Woods Hole Oceanographic Institute (WHOI), the Marine Biological Laboratory (MBL) and the University of Rhode Island's Graduate School of Oceanography.
+Students have many opportunities to work with a variety of faculty, researchers and scientists, in part through our collaborations with the Institute at Brown for Environment, the Woods Hole Oceanographic Institute (WHOI), the Marine Biological Laboratory (MBL) and the University of Rhode Island's Graduate School of Oceanography.
 In addition, students gain invaluable communication and teaching skills through programs at the University’s Sheridan Center for Teaching and Learning as well as regular meetings with their advisory committees, assisting the faculty with classes and labs, and presentations of their research during weekly informal “lunch bunches” and at national meetings.

 Our internationally known faculty engage in externally supported research in five primary areas: